 Herbed Egg Salad

-For me, egg salad has always the most boring of the boring-est foods.
+For me, egg salad has always been the most boring of the boring-est foods.
 It was a fairly bland affair that I always thought of as simply a way to use up leftover eggs.
-It always appeared immediately after Easter and I never, ever looked forward to it.
+It always appeared immediately after Easter, and I never, ever looked forward to it.

 Most of the egg salads I’ve ever had were basically mashed, boiled eggs with some mayonnaise, mustard, salt, and pepper.
 And that’s the way I made it, too.
 Boring.
 Blah.
 Bland.

 However, BeeBop loves the stuff.
 I can’t explain that.
 He just does.
-So I dutifully made it every once in a while as a treat for him.
-I’d fix him an egg salad sandwich, usually for Saturday lunch, and opt for some pimiento cheese for my lunch instead.
+So I would make it every once in a while as a treat for him.
+I’d fix him an egg salad sandwich, usually for Saturday lunch, following a recipe very similar to the famous Masters egg salad recipe.
+And then I would make a pimiento cheese sandwich for my lunch instead.

 If you’ve seen my recipe for Alpine Eggs, you’ll know that I’ve fallen out of love with eggs over the last few years.
 Boring.
 Blah.
 Bland.
 Tasteless eggs.

 Whoever thought I’d fall for an egg salad?
 Least of all me!
 But I did.
-Fell head over heels for this full-of-flavor, delicious Herbed Egg Salad.
+Fell head over heels for this full-of-flavor, delicious herby egg salad.

 If you, like me, have fallen out of love with eggs, here’s a recipe that I hope will help turn you around.